lbburnsy/remoteRecruit/README.md

 As an employer:
 The user is able to create job listings by entering descriptive information about the role in a form including: job title, description, qualifications needed, and location.
 Similarly the employer will have the option to select from the three categories front-end, back-end, and full-stack.
 They would then have an Employers Jobs page where they can view, update, and delete the job listings that they've created.

+## Future Developments

+1. Installation of a view saved jobs button on freelancer profile
+2. Installation of update job listing, view job listing, and delete job listing options on employer profile

 ## Credits